mateusmtorres23/Learning-Agentic-AI/README.md

 # Learning-IA

-My personal journey into Artificial Intelligence and Machine Learning.
-This repository serves as a collection of projects and experiments as I explore different technologies and concepts in the AI space.
+My personal journey into AI agents.
+This repository serves as a collection of projects and experiments as I explore different technologies and concepts in the agentic AI space.